djkeu/snooker_scores/README.md

 ### Conclusions Games analysed
-- ToDo: prompt for restart at end of program
-- ToDo: display_winner: display score of loser as well
 - ToDo: early victory: 'w' could be the key to trigger display_winner
-- ToDo: quitting (q): display scores
 - ToDo: store or show the results in case of early victory
 - FixMe: set_starting_scores after red_balls_phase